-We report the times and memory overhead with 1, 2, 4, and 8 exponents per 64 bit machine word.
-For multiplications we subtract the size of the product from the memory totals for the geobucket and merge algorithms, and for divisions we do not include any memory used by the quotient.
-For the heap algorithms we report the size of the heap and its products.
-Thus the memory numbers are overhead costs for the various algorithms, not the total memory used.
-For multiplication we also report the size of the product.
-For divisions the size of the largest quotient $(f_2f_3f_4)$ is at most 8.3 MB.
+We report times and memory for $\{1, 2, 4, 8\}$ exponents per 64-bit word.
+For multiplications we subtracted the size of the product from the memory totals for the geobucket and merge algorithms, and for divisions we did not include memory for the quotient.
+For heap algorithms we report the size of the heap and products.
+Thus we report the memory overhead of the algorithms, not the total memory used.
+For divisions the largest quotient $(f_2f_3f_4)$ is at most 8.3 MB.